rocket-pool/RPIPs/RPIPs/RPIP-bounty_standards.md

 #### Lever Incentives
 * The incentive attached to each lever MAY be set by the GMC.
 * Levers MAY have an absolute (fixed amount) component and/or a relative (percentage of total bounty payout) component.
-* The payout of incentives for a given bounty MUST NOT reduce the bounty completion payout.
+* The payout of incentives for a given bounty MUST NOT reduce the bounty hunters award payout.
 * When incentive levers are modified by the GMC, incentives SHOULD be paid out in such a way that ambiguity favours incentive recipients.
 * The total cost of lever incentives is not fixed.
 The GMC SHOULD set lever incentives with caution when funds are limited.